michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0011.md

 - adj: deficient in quantity or number compared with the demand
 - adv: only a very short time before
 ### Family
-scarce: scarcely, scarceness, scarcer, scarcest, scarcity+;scarcity: scarcities
+- scarce: scarcely, scarceness, scarcer, scarcest, scarcity+
+- scarcity: scarcities
 ### Examples
 - But while the prospects for hope are scarce there is, none the less, one thing from which we might draw solace.
 - Alone The participants must scramble as food becomes scarce in this new episode of the wilderness-survival series.